Lady Bunny: Performance

-Lady Bunny is known for her "big curves, bigger hair" and is one of the legendary and ubiquitous New York City drag queens that is still performing today.
-She is a staple of New York Fashion Week, she tours alongside cabaret shows, and DJs around the globe.
-She was DJ at Van Cleef & Arpels' 40th anniversary party in Paris and for the Standard's Black Out Party, which celebrated the 25th anniversary of Naomi Campbell's fashion career.
-Lady Bunny is the regular DJ for Empire State Pride Agenda and has served as the in-house DJ for Visionaire and V Magazine.
-Lady Bunny is a huge music aficionado.
-Her favorite Blondie song is Fade Away and Radiate.
-Hideaway by Canadian musical Kiesza is a pop song Lady Bunny regularly spins during DJ sets for its popular and underrated appeal.
-Lady Bunny has been releasing her own original music since 1996.
-Lady Bunny has written and run two one-woman comedy shows at LGBT club La Escuelita, 'That Ain't No Lady!' and 'Clowns Syndrome', the latter receiving praise from the New York Times.
+Lady Bunny is known for her "big curves, bigger hair" and is still performing today.
+She frequently attends New York Fashion Week, tours alongside cabaret shows, and DJs around the globe.

+Lady Bunny has written and run two one-woman comedy shows at LGBT club La Escuelita, 'That Ain't No Lady!' and 'Clowns Syndrome', the latter receiving praise from The New York Times.
 Both comedy shows toured globally.

 Bunny can put together a full drag look within 20 minutes and maintains that every drag look must include faux lashes and a good wig.
 Her style of drag performance is comedic and often involves the parodying of popular songs.
 She most often appears in blonde wigs, and frequently performed at XL Nightclub.
 She has shared the stage with other popular New York City Drag Queens like Bianca del Rio.
 Lady Bunny was featured on the European leg of the Werq the World Tour.

 Lady Bunny is featured prominently in "The Tyranny of Consciousness", a 2017 five-channel video installation by video artist Charles Atlas, which premiered at "Viva Arte Viva", the 2017 Venice Biennale, curated by Christine Maciel.
 The video is now in the permanent collection of the Hammer Museum, Los Angeles.

 During the COVID-19 pandemic, Lady Bunny produced an online drag show called 'Cuntagious'.
 In January 2021, she launched a podcast, Ebony and Irony, co-hosted by Monét X Change.

-Lady Bunny has appeared in films such as Party Girl, Wigstock: The Movie, Wig, Peoria Babylon, Starrbooty, Another Gay Movie, and To Wong Foo, Thanks for Everything!
-Julie Newmar.